larktongue24/IBVS-Mujoco-Sim/README.md

-Mujoco + Moveit + ros_control simulation environment for image-based visual servoing with UR5E
+Mujoco + Moveit + ROS Noetic simulation environment for Kalman Filter and Image-Based Visual Servoing (IBVS) framework with UR5E and Aruco marker and without ViSP